asyncapi/website/pages/docs/tools/asyncapi-cli.md

 All releases of the CLI archived files are listed [here](https://github.com/asyncapi/cli/releases).

-Untar the archive file by running this command in your terminal:
+Once you have downloaded the archived file, untar the it by running this command in your terminal:
 ```sh
 tar -xzf asyncapi.tar.gz
 ```

 The step above will create an `AsynAPI` directory in the current path.
 To run the CLI from anywhere, you will have to create a `symlink`.
-If the current path you are on is `/usr/local/bin` for example, you will have to create the `symlink` in the `/usr/local/bin` directory by following these steps:
+If the current path you are on is `/user/local/bin` for example, you will have to create the `symlink` in the `/user/local/bin` directory by following these steps:
 ```sh
 # cd into the unarchived directory
 cd asyncapi